RetroCharting

 Is Fifa Road To World Cup 98 Rare?

 The price stability makes this a reliable choice for collectors.
 The consistent demand for Electronic Arts's classic titles, combined with the appeal of the action & adventure genre, makes it a solid addition to any Sega Genesis collection.
+Both NTSC and PAL versions are tracked on this page, allowing you to compare regional pricing and find the best deal for your collection.

 Description